 Saint Luke’s Hospital of Kansas City’s Crittenton Children’s Center, which cares for the emotional health of children and families, officially joined the health system in 1992.

 In 2016, Bishop Spencer Place, a life plan senior living community in the heart of Kansas City, became part of the Saint Luke’s family.
+In 2020, Allen County Regional Hospital in Iola, Kansas, was added.

 Saint Luke’s Health System today

-The health system’s outstanding clinical outcomes, reputation for exceptional customer service, dedication to research and innovation, and state-of-the-art facilities and technology reflect our vision of being “the best place to get care, the best place to give care.”
+Saint Luke’s outstanding clinical outcomes, reputation for exceptional customer service, dedication to research and innovation, and state-of-the-art facilities and technology reflect our vision of being “the best place to get care, the best place to give care.”

-Saint Luke’s commitment to education is more robust than ever.
+Our commitment to education is more robust than ever.
 We support accredited training programs in all major physician specialties and in chaplaincy, nursing, laboratory, radiology, and respiratory.
 Saint Luke’s also supports numerous graduate, post-graduate, and continuing medical education programs; endowed teaching positions; and clinical research programs.

 Despite major medical advances, incredible growth, and international acclaim for its clinical outcomes, a few things remain the same today: Saint Luke’s is proud to continue its tradition of providing high-quality, leading-edge, compassionate care, and its faith-based heritage.